Ted Wilson (mayor): Career

 From 1957 to 1963, he served in the Utah Army National Guard and was activated to full-time status during the Berlin Crisis.
 He was an instructor at the Leysin American School, Leysin, Switzerland for one year.
 He also taught economics at Skyline High School, Salt Lake City, Utah for seven years.
 During the summer months of 1966 to 1969 he was a mountaineering park ranger in Grand Teton National Park.

 He was appointed Chief of Staff to U.S. Congressman Wayne Owens (D-UT) in March 1973.
 In April 1975 he was appointed to direct the Department of Social Services in Salt Lake County.
 In November 1975 he was elected as Mayor of Salt Lake City.
 He served as Mayor until July 1, 1985, when he became the Director of the Hinckley Institute of Politics at the University of Utah.
-Retiring from the Hinckley Institute in September 2003, Wilson retains status as Professor Emeritus of political science and continues to teach classes at the university.
-Wilson is a founder of the Exoro Co.
+Retiring from the Hinckley Institute in September 2003, Wilson retained status as Professor Emeritus of political science and continued to teach classes at the university.
+Wilson was a founder of the Exoro Co.

-He ran against Orrin Hatch for the Senate in 1982.
-In 1988, he was the Democratic candidate for Governor of the State of Utah.
-In 1991, Wilson was selected by the Harvard University John F. Kennedy Institute of Politics as an institute fellow during the Autumn Semester.
+He ran against Orrin Hatch for the U.S. Senate in 1982.
+In 1988, he was the Democratic candidate for Governor of Utah.
+In 1991, Wilson was selected by the Harvard University John F. Kennedy School of Government as an institute fellow during the Autumn Semester.

-Personal travel to India has allowed Wilson to study and understand the Indian system of government.
-Wilson has made ten trips to India leading university student expeditions.
-During those visits, he has met with the Dalai Lama, and led efforts to build housing for Tibetan Refugees in Bir, a community hall in Leh, Ladakh and a school in Kotwara.
+Personal travel to India allowed Wilson to study and understand the Indian system of government.
+Wilson made ten trips to India leading university student expeditions.
+During those visits, he met with the Dalai Lama, and led efforts to build housing for Tibetan Refugees in Bir, a community hall in Leh, Ladakh and a school in Kotwara.